twitter-archive/scala-csp-config/README.md

-# Finagle-CSP
+# scala-csp-config

 A Scala library for configuring Content Security Policy headers for HTTP responses.

-The Github source repository is [here](https://github.com/twitter/finagle-csp).
-Patches and contributions are welcome.
+The Github source repository is [here](https://github.com/twitter/scala-csp-config).
+Contributions are welcome.

 ## Building